inlife/nexrender/README.md

 #### Actions

-You might've noticed that unless you added `--skip-cleanup` flag to our command, all rendered results are being deleted, and a big warning message is being shown every time you attempt to run the `nexrender-cli` with our job.
+You might've noticed that unless you added `--skip-cleanup` flag to our command, all rendered results will be deleted, and a big warning message will be shown every time you attempt to run the `nexrender-cli` with our job.

 The reason is that we haven't defined any actions that we need to do after we finished actual rendering.
 Let's fix that and add a simple one, copy.